 3) Parenting inside the funnel.
 To shorten a few pages into a few sentences, this concept means granting your child freedoms based on their proven levels of self-control.

 4) Childishness verses foolishness.
-Very good concept to grab hold of.
+This is a very good concept to grab hold of.
 When a child touches your hot cup of coffee because he doesn’t know any better he’s childish.
 Childishness requires instruction and training.

 When a child touches your hot cup of coffee after you’ve repeatedly told him not to, he’s foolish.
 Foolishness requires discipline.